-In just a few weeks time (4 April) the Arts Council Collection Touring Exhibition ‘Breaking the Mould: Sculpture by Women since 1945‘ was due to open in the Longside Gallery at Yorkshire Sculpture Park near Wakefield.
-It is a very timely survey, coming just a month after International Women’s Day 2020, and one that seeks to re-define post-war British sculpture by presenting a diverse range of work by women.
+The important Arts Council Collection touring exhibition, ‘Breaking the Mould: Sculpture by Women since 1945‘ is scheduled to open in the Longside Gallery at Yorkshire Sculpture Park near Wakefield in Spring 2021.
+A very timely survey, it will arrive just a month after International Women’s Day, and one that seeks to re-define post-war British sculpture by presenting a diverse range of work by women.

 Challenging previously male-dominated narratives, it seeks to re-address the balance in women’s favour and thus highlights the work of those women who may have been marginalised or even airbrushed out as serious and significant artist contributors in this period.
 The work of over 50 women sculptors is included in the show.
 It will be well worth a visit!